 Fremmium Revenue model is a model in which the consumers arr offered service for free of cost but additional cost is charged for premium features.
 Many companies use this type of revenue model for example Skype, Zoom, Spotify and many more.

-How to Create an Effective Revenue Model?
+How to Create an Effective Revenue Model for Startups?
 (5 Simple Steps)

-1. Choose a Revenue Model that is suitable for your company and your Market
+1. Choose a Revenue Model that is suitable for your startup and your Market

 Research the market you are entering extensively.
 Study your customers, address subscription options to them.
 Analyze how your product will fulfill the customers.
 On the other hand, if you are looking to sell your product to larger companies licensing is the fittest option for high returns.